frankovacevich/homepage/_posts/2024-06-08-functional-nodes-uns-mqtt.md

 - If `Client A` wants to receive the produced data in real-time, it can subscribe to that same topic (`alv1/w/N`).
 - Another `Client B` is connected to the database that holds this data (perhaps this client is also subscribed to `alv/w/N` and stored the data in the database itself).
 This client is listening to the MQTT topic `alv1/r/N`, and will receive any *Read Message* published on this topic.
 - `Client A` can now also query past data available through `Client B`.
 To do so, it does the following:
-    1. `Client A` generates a random number `x` to identify the request.
+    1. `Client A` uses a unique number `x` to identify the response channel.
+Each client has a unique channel that it receive responses on, assigned at the moment the client is created (it can be for example a hash of the client id).
     2. `Client A` subscribes to the MQTT topic `alv1/x/N`.
-    3. `Client A` publishes an MQTT message on `alv1/r/N`, with the number `x` on the payload.
+    3. `Client A` publishes an MQTT message on `alv1/r/N`, with the channel `x` on the payload (something like `response_channel: x`).
 Other query parameters could also be included in the payload.
     4. `Client B` is subscribed to `alv1/r/N` and receives the read message.
 It queries the database with the parameters passed.
     5. `Client B` publishes the query results to `alv1/x/N`.
     6. `Client A` is subscribed to `alv1/x/N` and receives the message.
 We call this a *Response Message*.